survivejs/maintenance-book/manuscript/future/01-longevity.md

 In the worst case, a project becomes abandoned by its maintainers and new contributions cannot make it to the project.
 A fork may be needed to rejuvenate the development.
 The problem is discussed in detail in the _Where to Start Packaging_ chapter.

-## How to Attract New Contributors and Maintainers to the Project
+## How to Attract People to the Project

 To keep projects sustainable over longer term, especially the bigger ones focus on attracting new contributors and maintainers.
 The interests of the different parties need to align for this to work.